arcionlabs/arcion-docs/content/docs/source-setup/MySQL.md

     ```SQL
     GRANT SELECT ON "<user_database>"."<table_name>" TO 'username'@'replicate_host';
     ```
-3. Grant below Replication privileges
+3. Grant the following Replication privileges
     ```SQL
     GRANT REPLICATION CLIENT ON *.* TO 'username'@'replicate_host';
     GRANT REPLICATION SLAVE ON *.* TO 'username'@'replicate_host';